We’ve developed a new set of techniques for measuring employee engagement in the office

-In all seriousness, picking up on the cues and clues provided by your employees’ body language and nonverbal behaviors can be a great indicator of engagement in the workplace.
+In all seriousness, picking up on the cues and clues provided by your employees’ body language and nonverbal behaviours can be a great indicator of engagement in the workplace.

 Take a look around your office, and ask yourself these questions: